 According to recent research most pain symptoms are considered idiopathic, which means no known cause.
 We believe the reason there is no known cause is that proper investigation into the soft tissues is not being performed.

-Neurosomatic Therapy, or NST is a way to analyze and thoroughly explore your muscles, tendons, ligaments, and organs to find these hidden sources of pain.
+Neurosomatic Therapy is a unique massage therapy technique employed to analyze and treat muscles, tendons, ligaments, and organs to find these hidden sources of pain.

 Every patient experiences a comprehensive postural and gait analysis to indicate muscular and structural imbalances in the body.

-Our hands-on therapy utilizes innovative manual therapy to correct soft-tissue imbalances in the body.
+Our hands-on therapy utilizes innovative massage therapy to correct soft-tissue imbalances in the body.

 Re-education of faulty movement patterns with specific functional training will limit the body from going back to distortion.